yaskovdev/blog/_posts/2017-11-27-shape-of-your-unit-tests-says-a-lot-about-their-quality.md

 ```

 What did we change?
 First of all, we extracted mocks/fakes initialization to a separate methods (like `model()` or `renderRequest()`).
 Second, we did the same for the tested object initialization (extracted it to the `testedObject()`).
 And, finally, we moved the assertion logic to the method called `assertResult()`.
 Now, in case of changes in the behavior of the tested object, you have only one place to change in the unit tests.

+And this happens _always_.
+Once you get rid of duplicates, you end up with the "horizontal rectangle" methods.

 ### Summary